telepresenceio/telepresence/quick-start/demo-node.md

 ---
-description: "Claim a remote demo cluster and learn to use Telepresence to intercept services running in a Kubernetes Cluster, speeding up local development and debugging."
+description: "Install Telepresence and learn to use it to intercept services running in your Kubernetes cluster, speeding up local development and debugging."
 ---

-import {DemoClusterMetadata, ExpirationDate} from '../../../../../src/components/DemoClusterMetadata';
-import {
-    EmojivotoServicesList,
-    DCPLink,
-    Login,
-    LoginCommand,
-    DockerCommand,
-    PreviewUrl,
-    ExternalIp
-} from '../../../../../src/components/Docs/Telepresence';
 import Alert from '@material-ui/lab/Alert';
 import QSTabs from './qs-tabs';
 import QSCards from './qs-cards';
+import { LoginText } from '../../../../../src/components/LoginText';
 import { UserInterceptCommand } from '../../../../../src/components/Docs/Telepresence';

 # Telepresence Quick Start